odinuv/web/en/apv/articles/html/css.md

 - inline layout -- by default used for inline elements (`a`, `img`, `span`, ...),
 - table layout -- used for *contents* of table (the `table` itself is a block element),
 - positioned layout -- in this layout, the elements are positioned by their coordinates, without interaction with other elements,
-- [flex layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Using_CSS_flexible_boxes) (flexible box layout) -- in the layout the box are able to change their size to best accommodate the screen,
+- [flex layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Using_CSS_flexible_boxes) (flexible box layout) -- in the layout the boxes are able to change their size to best accommodate the screen,
 - [grid layout](http://gridbyexample.com/) -- allows positioning elements in a fixed grid (this is different to table in that a table is a dynamic grid -- it accommodates to content)

 The *flex layout* and *grid layout* are the newest additions to CSS layouts.
 Grid layout is not very well supported among browsers yet, but there are already [some guides on using it](https://css-tricks.com/snippets/css/complete-guide-grid/).
-Keep in mind that layout mode is specified per element (not per document), which means that the all layout modes can be mixed in a single document.
+Keep in mind that layout mode is specified per element (not per document), which means that all the layout modes can be mixed in a single document.
 Let's have a quick look on the basic properties and usage of different layout modes.

 ### CSS Box Model
 Before we get to the layout modes, it is important how CSS handles HTML elements.
 Each element on a page is